zgfgNew/PlayIntegrityFork/README.md

 - Disable all modules except this one
 - Try a different (ideally known working) custom.pif.json

-Note: Some modules which modify system can trigger DroidGuard detections, as can any which hook GMS processes.
+Note: Some modules which modify system (e.g. Xposed) can trigger DroidGuard detections, as can any which hook GMS processes (e.g. custom fonts).

 ### Failing DEVICE verdict (on KernelSU/APatch)